How anyone can lead a successful procurement negotiation

 Here are some expert tips to enhance your procurement negotiation skills.

-Few negotiations will go exactly as planned, and that is A-OK.
+Few negotiations will go as planned, and that is A-OK.
 Avoid a “set in stone” mindset by focusing on active listening and shifting your approach as you gain further understanding.

 Body language is powerful in detecting negative emotions.
 If you discover negative body language, former FBI hostage negotiator Chris Voss says to diffuse it with tactical empathy.

 Silence can feel incredibly uncomfortable in a negotiation.
 But here’s a secret, your periodic silence might just encourage the supplier to speak more or give you both more time to think.
-Embrace the silence.

 They will research to the fullest extent to determine why you are seeking their product.
 Is this something new intended to streamline manual processes?
 Is it replacing an existing SaaS product that isn’t working out?
 Has a current supplier proposed contractual changes that are unfavorable?

-Give some thought to what your supplier might be doing to prepare for negotiations with you.
+Consider what your supplier might be doing to prepare for negotiations with you.
 Understanding this will help you approach the procurement negotiation prepared and with empathy.
 Making this an ongoing practice will build strategic supplier relationships.